 Dylib stands for dynamic library; this format is like .so libraries on Linux.
 You can find more details in this document.
 Frameworks are fundamentally the same as dylibs, except that they can encapsulate external resources.
 Here is the in-depth documentation.

-There is only one slight difference between these two kinds of libraries that you should be aware of while developing SFML applications: if you build SFML yourself, you can get dylib in both release and debug formats.
-However, frameworks are only available in release format.
-In any case this won't be an issue since you would use the release version of SFML when you release your application anyway.
-That's why the binaries for OS X available on the download page are only in release format.
+There is only one slight difference between these two kinds of libraries that you should be aware of while developing SFML applications: if you build SFML yourself, you can get dylib in both release and debug configurations.
+However, frameworks are only available in the release configuration.
+In either case, it wouldn't be an issue since you would use the release version of SFML when you release your application anyway.
+That's why the OS X binaries on the download page are only available in the release configuration.

-SFML is provided with two templates for Xcode 4 which allow you to create very quickly and easily new application projects.
-These templates can create custom projects: you can select which modules your application requires, if you want to use SFML as dylib or as frameworks, which compiler you want to use and you can choose between creating an application bundle containing all its resources (making the installation process of your applications as easy as a simple drag-and-drop) or a classic binary.
+SFML is provided with two templates for Xcode 4 which allow you to create new application projects very quickly and easily.
+These templates can create custom projects: you can select which modules your application requires, whether you want to use SFML as dylib or as frameworks, which compiler you want to use and whether to create an application bundle containing all its resources (making the installation process of your applications as easy as a simple drag-and-drop) or a classic binary.
 See below for more details.

 Be aware that these templates are not compatible with Xcode 3.
-If you are still using this version of the IDE and you are not considering updating your tool, then you can still, of course, create SFML-based applications, however, we will not discuss here how you can do that.
+If you are still using this version of the IDE and you don't consider updating it, you can still create SFML applications.
+A guide on doing that is beyond the scope of this tutorial.
 Please refer to Apple's documentation about Xcode 3 and how to add a library to your project.

-Apple ships a custom version of clang and libc++ with Xcode 4 that support part of the C++11 standard (i.e. new features are not yet all implemented).
-If you plan to use C++11's new functionalities, you need to configure your project to use clang and libc++.
+Apple ships a custom version of clang and libc++ with Xcode 4 that partially supports C++11 (i.e. some new features are not yet implemented).
+If you plan to use C++11's new features, you need to configure your project to use clang and libc++.
 Also, make sure to download the right version (more details follow).